Create an Airwallex account today

 Fast and easy setup

-Enables payments via multiple channels (social, email, SMS)
+Payments via multiple channels

-• Integrating a payment link into an abandoned cart text.
+• Integrating a Payment Link into an abandoned cart text

-• Following up a customer enquiry on social media with a link to purchase a product .
+• Following up a customer enquiry on social media with a link to purchase a product

-• Answering an in-stock enquiry over the phone, then sending a payment link on confirmation.
+• Answering an in-stock enquiry over the phone, then sending a Payment Link on confirmation

 Convenient for customers across mobile and desktop